-A digital Fast Fourier Transform (FFT) analyzer capable of measuring the power spectral density of the microphone signal shall be used for the measurements described below.
-The analyzer must have RMS averaging capabilities, a Hanning time window function, an upper frequency limit of at least 12 kHz.
-The instruments shall meet the requirements of ISO 11201.
-However, the procedures of this annex require the measurement of:
+A digital Fast Fourier Transform (FFT) analyzer capable of measuring the power spectral density of the microphone signal shall be used for the measurements of this Annex.

+The analyzer must have rms averaging (linear averaging, rather than exponential averaging) capabilities, a Hanning time window function, an upper frequency limit high enough to allow computing the quantities required herein for the particular tone under investigation, and a frequency bandwidth resolution less than one per cent of the frequency of the tone.